Canonical representations of surface groups

 \begin{lemma} For $\mathbb V$ a unitary local system on $\mathscr C^\circ$, there is a natural direct sum decomposition

 Further, under the natural isomorphism $\overline{\mathscr{H}_\mathbb{V}}=\mathscr{H}_{\mathbb{V}^\vee}$,

-\end{lemma} \begin{proof} In the case $\mathbb V$ has a real structure, one may verify the direct sum decomposition \eqref{eqn:hodge-decomposition-cpx} holds by doing so on fibers, in which case it is a straightforward verification using the definitions of the weight and Hodge filtrations.
-In this case, note that by construction $F^1=\mathscr{H}_{\mathbb{V}}^{1,0}\oplus \mathscr{H}_{\mathbb{V}}^{1,1}$ is a holomorphic subbundle of $\mathscr{H}_\mathbb{V}$.
+\end{lemma} \begin{proof} One may check both statements hold by doing so on fibers, in which case it is a straightforward verification using the definitions of the weight and Hodge filtrations. \end{proof}